-Will I have access to the information collected from the questionnaires/interview/fMRI?
-Will I get results?
+- Will we have access to the information collected from the questionnaires/interview/fMRI?
+Will we get results?

 All the information we collect is for research purposes.
 Therefore, we do not obtain enough information to provide clinical diagnosis.
-However, if you have concerns about your child and/or if anything arises during the study, we will let you know that we recommend you follow up with a physician or other professional.
-We can provide you with a referral, if you wish.
+However, if parents have concerns about their child and/or if anything arises during the study, we will let them know that we recommend they follow up with a physician or other professional.
+We can provide parents with a referral, if they wish.